Assumptions of Randomness in Cosmology Models

 comes up here.
-While, the observable part of the world is finite, many models include it in a greater infinite realm, beyond our reach.
+While the observable part of the world is finite, many models include it in a greater infinite realm, beyond our reach.
 How to choose our (observer's) place in this realm at random is puzzling.
 Say, in a most primitive setting, how to choose a random point in a pattern on an infinite Euclidean space?
-There is no uniform probability distribution there.
+It carries no uniform probability distribution.
 (In other models, where ours is one of the infinitely many ``bubbles,'' it may be even much trickier.)
 A way around this technicality can lie in the reverse order of choices.
-Instead of first building an infinite universe and then choosing the place of the observer there, we can do the opposite: first designate the observer, then build an infinite universe around her.
-This circumvents the lack of uniform distributions in infinite domains (and tickles our ego, besides :-).
+Instead of first building an infinite universe and then choosing the place of the observer there, we can first designate the observer, then build an infinite universe around her.\footnote {One may argue that computing probability of any {\em finite} event requires only placing the observer in a finite region, which can be done at random.
+However this does not provide a complete model of the infinite universe.
+Some global properties do not manifest in any finite region.
+And a compact event $X$ is the intersection of a monotone family of clopen (finite) events $X_i$.
+Its probability is $\inf_i$Prob$(X_i)$.
+But $X_i$s must all agree on the observer's surroundings.
+So that would anyway amount to setting the observer first and then using randomness to generate the universe around.} This circumvents the lack of uniform distributions in infinite domains (and tickles our ego, besides \smile).
+Such structures are called {\em pointed spaces} in topology.
+Among the challenges is the need to expand the universe not only to the observer's present and all future times, but also to her whole past (if there are any causal relations with the past).

 This brings up a question, what is an observer?
 Its many meanings depend on what symmetries are meant to be broken by choosing this sort of a ``gauge''.
 In quantum physics observer can mean a macroscopic system brought into an entanglement with the observed microscopic variables. ``Macroscopic'' is a vague term with unclear relevance.
-Sometimes it is put in relation with the Plank mass (e.g., by R.Penrose).
-But it is unclear why a microscopic bacteria, much lighter than Plank mass, cannot perfectly serve as an observer.
-(It could transmit its observed data to its descendants, which may include members of Royal Society.~:-)
+Sometimes it is put in relation with the Planck mass (e.g., by R.Penrose).
+But it is unclear why a microscopic bacterium, much lighter than the Planck mass, cannot perfectly serve as an observer.
+(It could transmit its observed data to its descendants, which may include members of Royal Society.~\smile)